blinklabs-io/docs/src/content/docs/guides/dingo/003-using-dingo-with-cardano-cli.md

 ***

 ## Step 4 - Using Environment Variables
-Instead of specifiying the Cardano Node Network and Cardano Node Socket each time we run a cardano-cli command we can use environment variables.
+Instead of specifying the Cardano Node Network and Cardano Node Socket each time we run a cardano-cli command we can use environment variables.

 ### Setting Environment Variables for Current Session

-We can run the following commands to export the varaible for our current session.
+We can run the following commands to export the variable for our current session.

 Socket Path: